vauxite-org/typescript-logging/README.md

     .addLogGroupRule(new LogGroupRule(new RegExp("model\\..+"), LogLevel.INFO)))
     .addLogGroupRule(new LogGroupRule(new RegExp("service\\..+"), LogLevel.DEBUG)));
-  const loggerModel = factory.getLogger("model.Person");  // This one will log on info and higher const loggerService = factory.getLogger("model.Service");  // This one will log on debug and higher
+  const loggerModel = factory.getLogger("model.Person");  // This one will log on info and higher const loggerService = factory.getLogger("service.MyService");  // This one will log on debug and higher
 ~~~

 ### Create LoggerFactory with different date format